escalibore/mySqlGrid/README.md

 To use mySqlGrid simply follow these steps:
 1. Copy the directory "mysqlgrid" into your web directory.
-2. Specify mysqli database connection object in "dbconnect.php" (see example provided)
+2. Specify your mysqli database connection in "dbconnect.php" (see example provided)
-3. Include the file "mysqlgrid.php" into your script.
+3. Include the file "mysqlgrid.php" in your PHP script.
-4. Specify your SQL Select statement (and other optional parameters).
+4. Specify your SQL Select statement (and any other optional parameters).
-5. In the body of your html you will need to create two div elements - one for the datagrid and one for the pagination area.
+5. In the body of your html you will need to create two div elements - one for the datagrid, and one for the pagination area.
 These divs must be given ids of "mySqlGridTable" and "mySqlGridPagination", respectively.

 See file "tester.php" for a basic example.